Lock-free Asynchronously Distributed Linked Lists: Registry Operations

 \section{Registry Operations}

 As depicted in \Cref{alg:Registry}, the Registry features two main operations -- getByKey(key) and addEntry(entry).
-Add Entry copies the registry to a new registry, while placing the new entry at the right position of the array, that is kept sorted by the keyMin of the entries.
-In our implementation, we additionally use \cite{hazardPointers} to safely reclaim old registry (memory stored currReg pointer variable in the addEntry() routine) after the last pointer to it goes out of scope.
+AddEntry copies the registry to a new registry, while placing the new entry at the right position of the array, which is kept sorted by the keyMin of the entries.
+In our implementation, we additionally use \cite{hazardPointers} to safely reclaim the old registry (memory stored in the currReg pointer variable in the addEntry() routine) after the last pointer to it goes out of scope.
 The operation getByKey() reads the value of the current registry pointer and does the classic binary search on the registry as an array.
-Note that since we allow multi read (used by client operations), single write (used only by Split) for the registry, any implementation of a lock-based binary search trees that has a wait free search could be used instead of our simple illustration with arrays and copy-on-writes.
-A removeEntry() method can be implemented by a similar copy-on-write technique.
+Note that since we allow multi read (used by client operations), single write (used only by Split) for the registry, any implementation of a lock-based binary search tree that has a wait free search could be used instead of our simple illustration with arrays and copy-on-writes.
+A removeEntry() method can be implemented using a similar copy-on-write technique.